-FAST is a generic system approach that neither changes the structure of tree indexes it is applied to, nor changes the search, insert, delete, or update algorithms of these indexes.
+FAST is a generic system approach that neither changes the structure of spatial tree indexes it is applied to, nor changes the search, insert, delete, or update algorithms of these indexes.
 FAST only changes the way these algorithms reads, or updates the tree nodes in order to make the index structure flash-aware.
-We have implemented FAST within the GiST framework [15] inside PostgrSQL.
-As GiST is a generalized index structure, FAST can support any tree index structure that GiST is supporting, including one-dimensional tree index structures (e.g., B-tree [4]) and including but not restricted to R-tree [14], R\-tree [5], SS-tree [34], and SR-tree [17], as well as B-tree and its variants.
+We have implemented FAST within the GiST framework [8] inside PostgrSQL.
+As GiST is a generalized index structure, FAST can support any spatial tree index structure that GiST is supporting, including but not restricted to R-tree [7], R\-tree [4], SS-tree [24], and SR-tree [9], as well as B-tree and its variants.
 In summary, the contributions of this paper can be summarized as follows:

-- We introduce FAST; a general framework that adapts existing tree index structures to consider and exploit the unique properties of the flash memory storage. - We show how to achieve efficiency and durability in the same design.
-For efficiency, we introduce two flushing policies that smartly select parts of the main memory buffer to be flushed into the flash storage in a way that amortizes expensive random write operations.
+- We introduce FAST; a general framework that adapts existing spatial tree index structures to consider and exploit the unique properties of the flash memory storage. - We show how to achieve efficiency and durability in the same design.
+For efficiency, we introduce a flushing policy that smartly selects parts of the main memory buffer to be flushed into the flash storage in a way that amortizes expensive random write operations.
 We also introduce a crash recovery technique that ensures the durability of update transactions in case of system crash. - We give experimental evidence for generality, efficiency, and durability of FAST framework when applied to different data partitioning tree index structures.

-The rest of the paper is organized as follows: An overview of Flash Memory storage is given in Section 2.
-Section 3 highlights related work to FAST.
-Section 4 gives an overview of FAST along with its data structure.
-The four modules of FAST, namely, update, search, flushing, and recovery are discussed in Sections 5-8, respectively.
-Section 9 gives experimental results.
-Finally, Section 10 concludes the paper.
+The rest of the paper is organized as follows: Section 2 gives an overview of FAST along with its data structure.
+The four modules of FAST, namely, update, search, flushing, and recovery are discussed in Sections 3 to 6, respectively.
+Section 7 gives experimental results.
+Finally, Section 8 concludes the paper.